-/OPT:REF eliminates functions and/or data that are never referenced; /OPT:NOREF keeps functions and/or data that are never referenced.
+/OPT:REF eliminates functions and data that are never referenced; /OPT:NOREF keeps functions and data that are never referenced.

-By default, LINK removes unreferenced packaged functions.
-An object contains packaged functions (COMDATs) if it has been compiled with the /Gy option.
+When /OFT:REF is enabled, LINK removes unreferenced packaged functions and data.
+An object contains packaged functions and data (COMDATs) if it was compiled by using the /Gy option.
 This optimization is known as transitive COMDAT elimination.
+By default, /OPT:REF is enabled in non-debug builds.
 To override this default and keep unreferenced COMDATs in the program, specify /OPT:NOREF.
 You can use the /INCLUDE option to override the removal of a specific symbol.

-If /DEBUG is specified, the default for /OPT is NOREF (otherwise, it is REF), and all functions are preserved in the image.
+If /DEBUG is specified, the default for /OPT is NOREF, and all functions are preserved in the image.
 To override this default and optimize a debugging build, specify /OPT:REF.
+Because /OPT:REF implies /OPT:ICF, we recommend that you also specify /OPT:NOICF to preserve identical functions in debugging builds.
+This makes it easier to read stack traces and set breakpoints in functions that would otherwise be folded together.
 The /OPT:REF option disables incremental linking.

-Specifying /OPT:ICF does not activate the /OPT:REF option.
+Specifying /OPT:ICF does not enable the /OPT:REF option.

 ICF[= iterations] | NOICF

 Use /OPT:ICF[=iterations] to perform identical COMDAT folding.
 Redundant COMDATs can be removed from the linker output.
 The optional iterations parameter specifies the number of times to traverse the symbols for duplicates.
 The default number of iterations is two.
 Additional iterations may locate more duplicates that are uncovered through folding in the previous iteration.